"I've achieved what every artist wants, which is that some of their work will outlive them."

-- Greatest Hits Album: Ladies And Gentlemen and Twenty Five, both double disc sets.
-In the case of Twenty Five there was a limited 3 CD version available as well.
+- Greatest Hits Album: Ladies and Gentlemen and Twenty Five, both double disc sets.
+In the case of Twenty Five there was a limited three CD version available as well.
 His previous band Wham! have The Final, and the more widely available (but less thorough) The Best Of Wham!

 - Intercourse with You: "I Want Your Sex", "Too Funky", and "Fastlove" are notable examples.
 "Outside" was an ode to outdoor sex and a cheeky reference to his infamous 1998 arrest.

 - Lighter and Softer: His album Patience was more upbeat than the previous Older.

 - Precision F-Strike: In "Star People" from Older: "Who gives a fuck about your problems, darlin', 'cause you can pay the rent."

 - Also "all that bullshit conversation" from "Fastlove".